openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

-If your have your installation set-up with a [GitHub App](../../install/github_apps), you will be able to the see details of the installed application along with other relevant information.
+If your have your installation set-up with a [GitHub App](../../install/github_apps), you will be able to the see details of the installed application along with other relevant information like the URL endpoint configured for your Github APP.
 By default, this will display information from the public Github API, but you can specify a custom Github API URL using the `--github-api-url` argument.

 It's important to note that only administrators with permission to read the `pipelines-as-code-secret` secret and list all Repository CR on the cluster are